-What Is A Zero Based Budget?
+What Is A Zero-Based Budget Plan?

 Three-quarters of Americans are one disaster away from financial tragedy.

-Who Needs A Money Plan?
+Who Needs A Budget?

 Ummm…just about everyone!

-If you have bills and responsibilities, you need a budget. if you have goals and dreams, you also need a budget.
+If you have bills and responsibilities, you need a budget.
+If you have goals and dreams, you also need a budget.

 Advantages Of Knowing Where Your Money Is Going